Tricarico1/Hogfish_Lambda/README.md

 # Hogfish Lambda Weather Data Service

-This repository contains a Lambda function that fetches weather/boating condition data from Open-Meteo API every 4 hours and stores it in a Supabase database.
+This repository contains a Lambda function that fetches weather/boating condition data from Open-Meteo API every 4 hours and stores it in a Supabase database. **Now includes support for snorkeling spots with calculated suitability scores!**

 ## Database Schema Setup

-Before using this Lambda function, make sure your Supabase database is properly set up with the following schema:
+Before using this Lambda function, make sure your Supabase database is properly set up with the following schemas:

+### Weather Forecast Table (Existing)

 ```sql
 -- Weather Forecast Table (with Date Partitioning)